renggli/dart-xml/example/README.md

 ### xml_pos

-This example contains a command-line application that uses a custom XML parser that collects the tokens of each XML node while parsing.
+This example contains a command-line application that uses XML events that collects the positions of each XML node while parsing.
 This allows printing line and column information in the original document.

 ```bash
 dart example/xml_pos.dart example/books.xml